Department of Education.

 This notice describes the schedule and agenda of the forthcoming meeting of the Federal Interagency Coordinating Council (FICC).
 Notice of this meeting is intended to inform members of the general public of their opportunity to attend the meeting.
-The FICC will engage in ongoing policy discussions related to young children with disabilities and their families.
-Childcare for young children with disabilities and their families will be the topic of this FICC meeting.
+The FICC will engage in policy discussions related to mental health services for young children with disabilities and their families.
 The meeting will be open and accessible to the general public.

 DATE AND TIME:

-U.S. Department of Education, Departmental Auditorium, 400 Maryland Avenue, SW., Washington, DC 20202 (near the Federal Center Southwest and L'Enfant metro stops).Start Further Info
+U.S. Department of Education, Barnard Auditorium, 400 Maryland Avenue, SW., Washington, DC 20202.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Bobbi Stettner-Eaton or Obral Vance, U.S. Department of Education, 330 C Street, SW., Room 3080, Switzer Building, Washington, DC 20202.
 Telephone: (202) 205-5507 (press 3).
 Individuals who use a telecommunications device for the deaf (TDD) may call (202) 205-5637.End Further Info End Preamble Start Supplemental Information